Guarinov/applied-hands-on-computer-vision/README.md

 This repository contains the following assignments:

-1. **MNIST Dataset Curation Lab**: Uses FiftyOne to audit label noise and implements a robust "I Don't Know" (IDK) classification strategy using LeNet-5 and Dynamic Focal Loss.
+1. **MNIST Dataset Curation Lab - `Assignment-1`**: Uses FiftyOne to audit label noise and implements a robust "I Don't Know" (IDK) classification strategy using LeNet-5 and Dynamic Focal Loss.
-2. tbd
+2. **CILP Assessment: Multimodal Learning - `Assignment-2`**: End-to-end study of multimodal fusion and cross-modal adaptation using synthetic RGB and LiDAR data for object classification.
 3. tbd

 ## Installation